aishwaryasontakke/Collection-of-JAVA-codes/README.md

 # Collection of JAVA codes
-This repository consists of collection of java programs addressing various problem statements
+This repository consists a collection of java programs addressing various problem statements

 ### Stick-length-problem: Sticks.java ###
 Designing, implementing, and testing of an algorithm.</br>